General Questions about Omada Cloud-Based Controller

 5. Is there a free trial for Omada CBC?

-Each TP-Link ID is eligible for a one-time free trial, with 10 licenses valid for 30 days.
-You can visit the Omada Cloud website, log into your TP-Link ID, and you can request the trial licenses on the license subscription website.
+Each TP-Link ID is eligible for a one-time free trial, with 10 licenses valid for 30 days, which you can apply on the license subscription website.

 6. Can I cancel a free trial?